Good News! AI may not take your job after all…

 MetLife’s Drew Mattis highlights a brilliant point that mirrors the Jevons Paradox: as a resource becomes more efficient to use, we don't use less of it; we consume more.
 If AI helps us answer 50 questions in an hour, we don't end the day early.
 We simply generate 50 new, more complex questions that weren't even on our radar before.

-I’ve experienced this firsthand.
 Using AI to research a new category doesn’t "finish" the task; it illuminates deeper layers of inquiry.
 As we get smarter, the horizon of what we don't know moves further out.
 This creates a "Knowledge-Expansion" loop that requires more strategy, not less.
+I’ve experienced this first hand learning about new topics with the help of GenAI.
+With all of the information at my fingertips, I learn more quickly, even though I have to validate the information the tool provides for accuracy.
+Once I’ve mastered one level, I’m ready with more questions to move onto the next.
+It speeds the need for knowledge acquisition.
+The more complex the topic, the more human judgement and oversight is required.

 3. Abstraction: From Execution to Architecture